 Section 2 discusses the key results of the supply curve analysis.

-Section 4 provides information on key assumptions and describes the data sources used in developing the New England Wind supply curves.
+Section 4 provides information on key assumptions and describes the data sources used in developing the New York Wind supply curves.

 Finally, Section 5 provides illustrative results under three critical sensitivities to (i) continued availability of Federal tax incentives, (ii) continuation of low interest rates, and (iii) greater use of taller towers.

-In this study, we have developed a projection of potential supply quantities (in GWh per year) and levelized cost of energy (LCOE) for both onshore and offshore wind in New England.
-Wind potential was considered for different wind speeds, project sizes, distances from interconnection points, and water depths for offshore projects.
-Onshore wind sizes were broken down into three categories: small (up to 20 MW), medium (20-100 MW), and large (100+ MW).
-Offshore wind was categorized as shallow water (within 30m depth) and deep water (more than 30m depth), which are likely to use different foundation technologies.
+In this study, we have developed a projection of potential supply quantities (in GWh per year) and levelized cost of energy (LCOE) for onshore wind in New York.
+Wind potential was considered for different wind speeds, project sizes, and distances from interconnection points, and sizes were broken down into three categories: small (up to 20 MW), medium (20-100 MW), and large (100+ MW).
 Each grouping of technology and size was further segregated by ‘wind power factor’ (a representation of power in the wind at that location), and by distance from the transmission system.
-Each of these small groupings is a “supply block” and is represented in the following charts as a single data point (note that some supply blocks with identical LCOEs will appear as a single merged data point).
+Each of these small groupings is a “supply block” and is represented in the following charts as a single data point.

 The supply curve analysis reveals some important high level conclusions including: